 We at CBBF wish our partners at Farrells every success in all their inspiring and thought-provoking ventures.

-“前人栽树,后人乘凉” – One generation plants trees so that the next may sit in the shade.
+The old Chinese saying has never been so true: “前人栽树,后人乘凉” – One generation plants trees so that the next may sit in the shade.